-Full Circle Adoptions is a fully licensed non-profit adoption agency.
-We specialize in domestic adoption.
-We also provide homestudies and post- placement supervision for Massachusetts residents pursuing international adoption.
-We provide services to birth parents who live throughout the country.
-We help adoptive families who live throughout the country and internationally as well.
+Full Circle Adoptions is a fully licensed non-profit adoption agency that specializes in domestic adoption, and can provide home studies and post-placement supervision for Maine and Massachusetts residents pursuing international adoption.
+We help adoptive families who live across the United States and internationally, and also provide services to birth parents who live throughout the country.

-We offer a monthly seminar series called, “Family Building Through Adoption.”
-Each month we focus on a different issue of interest to birthparents, adoptive families, adopted children and professionals.
-Our social workers have MSW (Masters of Social Work) degrees, extensive general clinical experience and experience in the field of adoption.
-Our clinicians are available for counseling and consultation with birth and adoptive families as well as with children over the years.
+Our social workers have MSW (Masters of Social Work) degrees, extensive general clinical experience, and experience in the field of adoption.
+Our clinicians are available for counseling and consultation with birth and adoptive families.

 In addition, your personal questions may include these: Are we too old?
-Are there Caucasian newborns to adopt?
-Are there newborns of African American heritage, Asian, Hispanic, and Native American heritage to adopt?
+Are there newborns of Caucasian, African American heritage, Asian, Hispanic, and Native American heritage to adopt?
 Can we adopt if we are single, lesbian/gay, have disabilities or a background with certain medical, legal or fiscal difficulties?
 Will we have a harder time being chosen if we already have one or more children?
-Will we be chosen if we are of a particular religious faith (Jewish, Catholic, Agnostic etc.)?
-Full Circle offers free individual orientations so that you may discuss your personal questions with us.
+Will we be chosen if we are of a particular religious faith (Jewish, Catholic, Hindu, Agnostic etc.)?
+Full Circle offers free orientations so that you may discuss your questions with us.

 Adoption professionals, generally, encourage you to ask yourself some questions as well: What preparation (reading, workshops, talking with other adoptive parents etc.) have you undertaken to learn more about adoption?
 How clear are you about your adoption goals (e.g. what age child are you hoping to adopt, what ethnicities are you open to, with which medical histories are you comfortable and with which medical histories are you not comfortable?
 What degree of legal risk (e.g. single “surrender” placement) are you comfortable with?
 How willing are you to be active in your own adoption process?
 What are the most effective ways you’ve found to manage stress in a process so deeply personal to you?